tagspaces/documentation/docs/dev/extension-development-guide.md

 ---
 title: Extension development guide
+description: Outdated developer guide for building TagSpaces viewer and editor extensions, including repository structure and development environment setup instructions.
+draft: true
 ---

 :::caution
-This guide is outdated, please use it with caution.
+This guide is outdated.
 :::

 This is an initial version of a guide intended to clarify the process of extension development for TagSpaces.